15 Endangered Ocean Species and Marine Animals

 Humpback Whale, another rorqual species, has also been listed as an endangered marine species.
 Before the introduction of the whaling moratorium in 1966, these species were hunted for their fur and flesh for meat, while the population dropped by 90%.
 Currently, around 2,500 Humpback Whales survive in the world.

-A native of the Northwestern Hawaiian Islands, Hawaiian Monk Seal is one of the earless seals who live on warm beaches, unlike other seals.
+A native of the Northwestern Hawaiian Islands, the Hawaiian Monk Seal is one of the earless seals that live on warm beaches, unlike other seals.

-This endangered marine mammal is one of the two remaining in this species-monk seal- along with the Mediterranean monk seal.
+This endangered marine mammal is one of the two remaining seal species—along with the Mediterranean monk seal.
 The third species from this family, the Caribbean monk seal, has already disappeared from the planet.

 One of the largest sea turtles, the Green Sea Turtle, is a herbivore in the tropical and subtropical seas.
 The species is named after the colour of the fat found underneath its carapace.
 Like many other turtles, Green Sea Turtles migrate from hatching beaches to feeding grounds.